datahub-project/datahub/docs/how/updating-datahub.md

 ## Next

 ### Breaking Changes
 - #6243 apache-ranger authorizer is no longer the core part of DataHub GMS, and it is shifted as plugin.
-Please refer updated documentation [datahub-ranger-plugin](../../datahub-ranger-plugin/README.md#configuring-your-datahub-deployment) for configuring `datahub-ranger-plugin` in DataHub GMS.
+Please refer updated documentation [Configuring Authorization with Apache Ranger](./configuring-authorization-with-apache-ranger.md#configuring-your-datahub-deployment) for configuring `apache-ranger-plugin` in DataHub GMS.
 - #6243 apache-ranger authorizer as plugin is not supported in DataHub Kubernetes deployment.
 - #6243 Authentication and Authorization plugins configuration are removed from [application.yml](../../metadata-service/factories/src/main/resources/application.yml).
 Refer documentation [Migration Of Plugins From application.yml](../plugins.md#migration-of-plugins-from-applicationyml) for migrating any existing custom plugins.
 - `datahub check graph-consistency` command has been removed.
 It was a beta API that we had considered but decided there are better solutions for this.
 So removing this.